General Fire Safety Tips

 Keep clothes, blankets, curtains and other combustibles at least three feet from portable heaters.

-Place portable heaters where they will not tip over easily.
+Place portable heaters appropriately in the home to ensure they will not tip over.

-Have chimneys cleaned and inspected annually by a professional.
+Have chimneys serviced and inspected annually by a professional.

 Clear the area around the hearth of debris, flammables and decorative materials.